ANGFLO26/phanvantai_2202081_data_visualization/hw_funnel_chart/README.md

 ## E. Usage Instructions

-1. Place the " user_data.csv " file inside the data folder.
+1. Place the `user_data.csv` file in the `data` directory.
-2. Run the following command in the terminal or command prompt:
+2. Run the script using the command:
    ```sh
    python hw_plot.ipynb
    ```
-3. The output will display:
+3. The output will include:
-   - Total number of users at each stage.
+   - The total number of users at each stage.
-   - Conversion rates between stages.
+   - Drop-off rates between stages.
-   - The funnel chart will open in a browser.
+   - An interactive funnel chart visualizing the user journey.

 ## H. Author

-**Phan Van Tai**
+**Tài Phan**